 2. Awesome customer connection

-Awesome connections aren’t built overnight, they’re founded on continuous effort.
-This couldn’t be truer of software development.
-While it may seem like an obvious point, it’s worth noting that software isn’t built for the technology, it’s built for the users.
-This has to be the number one priority of any project.
+Whilst it may seem like an obvious point, it’s worth noting that software isn’t built for the technology, it’s built for the users.
+This is the number one priority of any project.
 Helping the user perform tasks that were once out of reach, solve a problem or perform their job more efficiently are just a few of the goals leaders need to be focused on in any lifecycle.
-To build customer connections, teams must make customer feedback a priority, taking time to proactively gather it by planning change in increments.
-This ensures the software is aligned in the right direction.
+To build customer connections, teams must make customer feedback a priority, taking time to proactively gather it by planning change in increments, so software is aligned in the right direction.

 3. Embrace failures as learning opportunities

 An agile mindset encourages failure as a necessary step in an accelerated learning curve.
-By understanding what is false, we are driven towards solutions that satisfy the requirements of the project and its users.
+By understanding what is false, we discover solutions that satisfy the requirements of the project and its users.
 An agile mindset encourages fearless innovation, so teams are free to dream up solutions with the knowledge of what works and what doesn’t.
-Risks are encouraged as the norm, not the exception.
-Leaders must focus on exploration, fast experimentation and creating a transparent and open environment where teams feel comfortable to share their failures.
+Learn to encourage risks as the norm, not the exception.
+As a result, leaders must focus on exploration, fast experimentation and creating a transparent and open environment where teams feel comfortable to share their failures.

 4. Collaboration and change are building blocks, not obstacles

 Developing new workflows and using different tools can bridge the gap, helping teams adapt to change more quickly.
 Strong agile leaders are comfortable with unpredictability, encouraging teams to pivot to meet customer or organisation demand.
-Processes or roadblocks that prevent teams from adapting to change should be eliminated.
+Consequently, they should eliminate processes or roadblocks that prevent teams from adapting to change.

 5. Deliver value

-Most business goals are measured in output, but agile takes it a step further, refocussing on the outcome of deliverables.
+Leaders often measure business goals in output, but agile takes it a step further, refocussing on the outcome of deliverables.
 By asking how features meet a market need, leaders can ensure their teams think creatively, focusing on how a feature addresses a user’s problem, instead of delivering a set number of items.
 It’s all about delivering value with an emphasis on quality, not quantity.

 Is agile one size fits all?

 No, agile is adaptable.
 Just like the technology we build, it’s actively shifting, pivoting to meet customer expectations and demands.
-It can be adapted to fit a particular team’s dynamics, company culture or business goal to help leaders accelerate delivery.
+Adapt it to fit a particular team’s dynamics, company culture or business goal.
+This helps leaders accelerate delivery.